Skip to content

 A few of the most common scenarios after delivery.

 The first home brunch after they receive it.
 They set up a Bloody Mary bar on the kitchen island.
 Eight friends come over.
 Three of them ask about the seasoning.
-The client says "my [account manager / vendor / partner] sent it as a thank-you."
-That's the conversation that earns the gift back.
+The client says "my account manager sent it as a thank-you."
+That is the conversation that earns the gift back.

 The cookout the following weekend.
 The same client uses the Smoked Jalapeño bottle as a marinade for steaks.
 The neighbor asks about it.
 Same answer.
 Same conversation.